ain1084/audio-worklet-stream/README.md

 As outlined in the overview, OutputStreamNode requires external audio samples.
 These samples must be written to a ring buffer, and there are several methods to achieve this.

-**Note:** The diagrams are simplified for ease of understanding and may differ from the actual implementation.
+**Note**: The diagrams are simplified for ease of understanding and may differ from the actual implementation.

 #### Manual